 - Decorate with dried fruit and nuts.
 Allow to set fully at room temperature.

-- When cool, carefully remove the chocolate from the mould and remove the baking paper.
+- When cool, carefully remove the chocolate slab from the mould and remove the baking paper.

-- Dark chocolate with a higher percentage of cocoa solids will have more health benefits.
+- Dark chocolate with a high percentage of cocoa solids will have more health benefits.
+A good dark chocolate is also dairy-free and vegan.

-- If you prefer, you could flavour the chocolate with orange zest, ground cinnamon or ginger, or coffee powder.
+- If you prefer, you can flavour the chocolate with orange zest, ground cinnamon or ginger, or coffee powder.
 Avoid liquid flavours which could spoil the chocolate.